 SCREEN: Show the Start button being pressed and the measurement appearing on the software interface.

 Then, apply 300 microliters of the sample onto the surface of the mounted skin in triplicate [1].
-Occlude the surface by placing grafting tape over the Franz cell and incubate at 35 degrees Celsius for 24 hours [2].
+Occlude the surface by placing grafting tape over the Franz cell and incubate a for 24 hours [2].

 Talent pipetting 300 microliters of sample onto each skin section in three replicates.